raynetcrm/api/README.md

 ------------

 * PHP 5 (tested with PHP 5.5, although older should also work)
-* Admin user account with API key (Application settings -> For developers -> API keys -> NEW API KEY)
+* Admin user account with API key (API key can be created here: Application settings -> For developers -> API keys -> NEW API KEY)

 Dependencies
 ------------